neos/neos-seo/Documentation/Index.rst

         twitterCard:
           siteHandle: '@typo3neos'

-Check the documentation on https://dev.twitter.com/cards/overview for more on twitter cards.
+Check the documentation on https://dev.twitter.com/cards/overview for more on Twitter Cards.

 Open Graph
 ----------